I feel like there's a need to refresh this question. So, what are you listening to while working/designing. Share with me/us.

 This collaborative album from Laurel Halo, Daniel Lopatin and couple other ambient/vapour heavies

 The new album from Shed – The Final Experiment – is percussive and tough, but extremely easy to sink into

 I feel like it's worth noting that I am not a designer, but this stuff helps me focus.

-I watch Adobe CC streamings or Skool videos Ludovico Einaudi or Emancipator :3
+I watch Adobe CC streamings or Skool videos <3 and if need concentration > Ludovico Einaudi or Emancipator :3

 I always channel my inner 15-yo-emo with some Paramore, Dashboard Confessionals, Sum 41, Papa Roach, et al.

 Yagya Sleepygirls – 100% gets me in the focus zone every time – to the point that I'm not even thinking about listening to music.
 Perfect.

 I have a "Focus Beats" playlist with lots of Tycho, Bonobos, Hidden Orchestra, etc. https://open.spotify.com/user/dansullivan/playlist/7gb9HjiZcZRiS6n2BBvxwu

 I have created a playlist of my most favorite songs.
 In work time, i plays this list and feels rock.

 I'm (finally) about to launch a site with ten playlists for this exact purpose.
 For now, here's a sample: https://soundcloud.com/burr_oughs/sets/dignansdreams